-A vintage Herman Miller Eames arm shell chair with stunning light green Alexander Girard designed vinyl upholstery and a new walnut RAR base is a great blend.
-The vinyl finish is easy to clean whilst looking stunning with its bright shade of vibrant green and on the rocking base makes it a coveted lounge piece.
+A vintage Herman Miller Eames arm shell chair with stunning medium green Alexander Girard designed vinyl upholstery and a new walnut RAR base is a great blend.
+The vinyl finish is easy to clean whilst looking stunning with its shade of subtle dark green and on the rocking base makes it a coveted lounge piece.

 The Eames shells require little introduction with prototypes beginning in the 1940s, production began in 1950.
 Arm shells were the first to be produced and the side shells were introduced in 1952/1953.